YosysHQ/arachne-pnr/README.md

 Mathias Lasser's IceStorm project to reverse-engineer the iCE40 FPGAs and build supporting tools.
 Also, it would not be useful without Clifford Wolf's Yosys project to synthesize and technology map designs.
-Thanks to contributors Larry Doolittle and Clifford Wolf.
+Thanks to contributors Larry Doolittle, jhol, laanwj, Clifford Wolf (cliffordwolf) and zeldin.

 ## References